 Applications for development that provide new community facilities or which improve existing facilities in the town centre will be encouraged.
-Any proposals for such uses should meet the following:
+Proposals for such uses should:

 - a.
-Ensure that good access to and between facilities would be provided to everyone commensurate to the scale of development. - b.
-Provide access to high quality walking, cycling and public transport links and infrastructure. - c.
-Be designed to allow for internal spaces to be adapted over time, providing flexibility of use and potential co-location with other complementary community uses and functions. - d.
-There would be no unacceptable impact on the character, appearance or local environment.
+Ensure that good access to facilities is provided to everyone commensurate with the scale of development. - b.
+Include walking, cycling and public transport links and related infrastructure. - c.
+Demonstrate by design, adaptation for future community uses and functions has been considered. - d.
+Demonstrate that there would be no unacceptable impact on the character, appearance or local environment.

-The loss of any space used for community purposes will only be supported where an equivalent replacement of alternative provision is made for that use or met by an existing facility within the town centre.
-Where an existing community facility is to be vacated the applicant should provide a strategy that indicates what the future use of that building / site might be, including, wherever practicable, reuse for alternative community facilities.
-The loss of community facilities from the town centre will need evidence to be submitted to demonstrate that the use is not economically viable and that it is no longer required to meet the needs of the community.
+The loss community facilities will only be supported where an equivalent replacement of alternative provision is made for that use or met by an existing facility within the town centre.
+Where an existing community facility is to be vacated, wherever practicable, reuse for alternative community facilities will be the preferred land use option.
+Proposals which would result in the loss of community facilities from the town centre will need evidence to be submitted to demonstrate that the use is not economically viable through appropriate evidence of market testing and that it is no longer required to meet the needs of the community.